Parsa-Rajabi/cmpt-276/docs/content/syllabus.md

 ## Course and SFU Policies

+### Late Policy and Missed Items

+All course elements (including but limited to) assignments, quizzes, labs, midterm and project are required to be submitted or completed by the specified due dates.
+Inability to adhere to these deadlines will lead to a score of zero, unless exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
+Refer to accommodations and concessions section below for more details.

 ### Assignment/Project/Lab Policy

 - You may not send the instructor or the TAs draft assignments/project/labs for feedback – post all questions to Slack so that everyone can benefit from the answers